MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   says there is something wrong, much more difficult to debug.

-* v3 api is strictly more powerful than v2, as it works on groups of messages, rather than individual ones.
+* v3 api is strictly more powerful than v2, as it works on groups of notification messages, rather than individual ones.